Board of Directors

 For many years, Dave has been a key member of the medical volunteer leadership of ReSurge.
 He is a member and chair of the pediatric committee and also serves as pediatric representative to the Medical Services and QI committees.
 Dave joined the ReSurge board in 2014.

 Umesh is a Venture Partner at Thomvest Ventures focused on investments in the cybersecurity and cloud infrastructure sectors and working closely with founders and CEOs developing disruptive platform solutions.
 He currently serves as a Board Member at Avalanche Technology, Bolster, ShiftLeft, and Tactus Technology, and as a Board Observer at Clari and ShieldX.
 He is also an investor in Baffle and ThousandEyes.

 Prior to joining Thomvest, Umesh was a successful entrepreneur, investor and CEO of a public company.
 He most recently worked for over 8 years at Bessemer Venture Partners in their Menlo Park offices.
 Prior to Bessemer, he was an Executive Vice President at LSI after its acquisition of a public video infrastructure and distribution company in C-Cube Microsystems, where he served as President and CEO.
 Umesh has served on over 30 public and private company boards, bringing extensive operating experience and skill set valued by CEOs and founders.

 Richard Redett, M.D.

-Eileen has participated in several ReSurge surgical mission trips.
+Eillen earned her bachelor’s degree in English from Denison University.
+She has participated in several ReSurge surgical mission trips.
 She lives in Ross, California, with her husband and two young boys.

 Jeff Whisenant, ReSurge International President and CEO